Pierre Weiss: Early life and education

+Professional career

 The Dreyfus affair burst during this time.
-According to the witnesses testimony, collected by Nicolas Ballet, Pierre Weiss joins the academics that defend Alfred Dreyfus, who was also from Alsace origin, born in Mulhouse, and former student of ETH as him.
-This position was controversial in his environment at Rennes, Weiss later prefers to continue teaching at the University of Lyon in 1899 due to this issue.
+According to the witnesses testimony, collected by Nicolas Ballet, Pierre Weiss joined the academics that defended Alfred Dreyfus, who was also of Alsace origin (born in Mulhouse) and another former ETH student.
+This position was controversial during his time at Rennes, so Weiss later preferred to teach at the University of Lyon in 1899 due to this issue.

-Even when Pierre Weiss does take the mantle of professor at Lyon, he later accepts ETH Zurich proposal to become physics professor and director of the Institute of Physics in 1902.
-In 1907, he publishes an important work on the nature of ferromagnetism where he introduces the concept of molecular field, a precursor idea to mean field theory.
-Is at this moment in life that he mets Albert Einstein and Peter Debye, also professors at Zurich.
-During World War I, he comes back to France where he works with Aimé Cotton in the development of an acoustic system for tracking artillery, known as the Cotton-Weiss method.
+Even when Pierre Weiss did take the mantle of professor at Lyon, he later accepted the ETH Zurich proposal to become physics professor and director of the Institute of Physics in 1902.
+In 1907, he published an important work on the nature of ferromagnetism where he introduced the concept of molecular field, a precursor idea to mean field theory.
+It was at this moment in his life that he met Albert Einstein and Peter Debye, also professors in Zurich.
+During World War I, he came back to France where he worked with Aimé Cotton in the development of an acoustic system for tracking artillery, known as the Cotton-Weiss method.

-In 1919, Strasbourg is no longer part of the German Empire but returns to France.
-Even when the University of Strasbourg (as Kaiser-Wilhelms-Universität de Strasbourg) benefited from important German investment, Weiss had to participate in the several endeavours that had to be performed to reintegrate the institution to the French system (as Université de Strasbourg).
+In 1919, Strasbourg was no longer part of the German Empire but returned to being a part of France.
+Even when the University of Strasbourg (as Kaiser-Wilhelms-Universität de Strasbourg) benefited from important German investment, Weiss had to participate in several endeavors that had to be performed to reintegrate the institution to the French system (as Université de Strasbourg).
 The French president Raymond Poincaré declared that the University of Strasbourg had to outperform its precedent German counterpart.
 In this manner, many faculties and subordinate institutes were also created to promote research.
-In this environment, Pierre Weiss chooses to become physics professor at the Faculty of Physics of the University of Strasbourg and director of the Institute of Physics.
-He also founded in Strasbourg, an institute focused in the research of magnetism, similar to the one he founded in Zurich.
-He receives the resources to gather in Strasbourg many of his collaborators from Zurich, like Gabriel Foëx, Robert Forrer and Edmond Bauer.
-Some of Weiss' remarkable students include Swiss explorer and inventor Auguste Picard, Spanish physicist Blas Cabrera, and Louis Néel, French Nobel laureate in physics for his work on magnetism.
+In this environment, Pierre Weiss chose to become physics professor at the Faculty of Physics of the University of Strasbourg and director of the Institute of Physics.
+He also founded in Strasbourg an institute focused on the research of magnetism, similar to the one he founded in Zurich.
+He gathered in Strasbourg many of his collaborators from Zurich, such as Gabriel Foëx, Robert Forrer and Edmond Bauer.
+Some of Weiss's remarkable students included Swiss explorer and inventor Auguste Piccard, Spanish physicist Blas Cabrera, and Louis Néel, French Nobel laureate in physics for his work on magnetism.